Cretaceous–Paleogene extinction event: Non-avian dinosaurs

 Several researchers support the existence of Paleocene non-avian dinosaurs.
 Evidence of this existence is based on the discovery of dinosaur remains in the Hell Creek Formation up to 1.3 m above and 40,000 years later than the K–Pg boundary.
 Pollen samples recovered near a fossilized hadrosaur femur recovered in the Ojo Alamo Sandstone at the San Juan River in Colorado, indicate that the animal lived during the Cenozoic, approximately 64.5 Ma (about 1 million years after the K–Pg extinction event).
 If their existence past the K–Pg boundary can be confirmed, these hadrosaurids would be considered a dead clade walking.
 The scientific consensus is that these fossils were eroded from their original locations and then re-buried in much later sediments (also known as reworked fossils).

-Choristodere

-The choristoderes (semi-aquatic archosauromorphs) survived across the K–Pg boundary but would die out in the early Miocene.
-Studies on Champsosaurus palatal teeth suggest that there were dietary changes among the various species across the K–Pg event.